-Good developers type less.
+Good developers try to type less.

 Computer work takes a toll on your body - reducing typing means less pain in your back, hands and wrists.